-Today’s HIV treatment encompasses a series of medications taken to slow the viruses progress in the body.
-It’s important to remember- though we are constantly making new advancements in the field of HIV/AIDS treatment, there is still no cure for the disease.
+Today’s HIV treatment encompasses a series of medications taken to slow the virus’ progress in the body.
+It’s important to remember, though we are constantly making new advancements in the field of HIV/AIDS treatment, there is still no cure for the disease.

-The drugs given to combat the disease are called ‘Antiretrovirals’, or antiretroviral therapy, HIV being a form of retrovirus.
-ARTs are accompanied by other ARTs when taken, many used since the mid 1990’s.
+The drugs given to combat the disease are called “Antiretrovirals” or antiretroviral therapy (ART because HIV is a type of retrovirus.
+Since the 1990s, ARTS have been combined to treat HIV.
 Though there isn’t yet a cure in existence, ARTs can help keep a patient healthy for many years, even preventing end stage HIV- AIDS- from ever developing.
-This is the standard treatment recommended for anyone suffering from HIV, no matter how long they’ve had the HIV virus.
+The types of drugs have changed and although there is a standard, each patient will have therapy tailored for that person.
+This is standard for anyone suffering from HIV, no matter how long they’ve had the HIV virus.

 How Does Antiretroviral Treatment Work?

 Antiviral medications actually inhibit certain steps in the HIV replication process, slowing the HIV infection itself.
 The medications are taken in combination every day in a regimen developed by a specialized physician, recommended to every HIV patient.

 Essentially, these medications prevent the HIV virus from creating copies of itself, drastically slowing the spread of HIV in the body and giving the immune system an opportunity to recover.
 There is always going to be some HIV in the body, but now the immune system is strong enough to fight off other infections.